 Corresponding points between both the scan mesh and the ICP-aligned template were found using a radial-search KD-Tree implemented in the Open3D library (Zhou, Park, and Koltun 2018).
 Any points on the scan mesh which were not within 1 cm of a corresponding point on the aligned template were deleted; these points represented parts of the treadmill floor which were missed in the RANSAC identification and parts of the upper shank.
 Similarly, any points on the template not within 1cm of a corresponding point on the scan mesh were temporarily set aside from the template; these points correspond to those near holes in the scan mesh which would be refilled in later processing

-Thin-plate spline RBFs have been used to surface fit templates to scanned body shapes (Park and Reed 2015; Kim et al. 2016).
-A first-pass RBF registration is between the template and the scan using the GIAS2 package (Zhang, Hislop-Jambrich, and Besier 2016), using a thin-plate spline RBF for interpolation.
+Thin-plate spline RBFs have been used to surface fit templates to scanned body shapes (Park and Reed 2015; Kim et al. 2016), and so were used in two stages in this research.
+A first-pass RBF registration was done between the template and the scan using the GIAS2 package (Zhang, Hislop-Jambrich, and Besier 2016).
+A thin-plate spline RBF was used for interpolation.
 To prevent overfitting of the RBF to the noise on the edges of the captured pointcloud, a maximum of five iterations were done on the first-pass RBF registration process.
-The first-pass registered RBF template is then appended with the points previously removed from the template.
-This intermediate template represents the template fitted to the known scan data, with any unknown sections, representing holes in the scan data, taking the value of the template.
-However, the disparity between the known and unknown sections creates major steps in the morphed template not representative of the scan data.
+The first-pass registered RBF template was then appended with the points previously removed from the template.
+This intermediate template represents the template fitted to the known scan data, with any unknown sections (e.g., holes in the scan data) taking the value of the template.
+However, the disparity between the known and unknown sections created major steps in the morphed template not representative of the scan data.

-A second-pass RBF registration is done from the ICP-aligned template to the intermediate template with the same parameters as the first-pass registration.
+A second-pass RBF registration was done from the ICP-aligned template to the intermediate template with the same parameters as the first-pass registration.
 This smooths out the unknown sections representing holes in the scan data with the surrounding known sections.
 The second-pass registered template is saved as the final registered template.

-Following the registration of the mid-stance scan, the process is repeated both forwards and backwards in the scan sequence towards toe-off and heel-strike, respectively.
+Following the registration of the mid-stance scan, the process is repeated both forwards towards toe-off and backwards toward heel-strike on a scan-by-scan basis.
 In this iterative fashion, the previous scan’s registered template is used as the template for the following scan.
 During the iterative registration process, the RBF alignment is only conducted for one iteration for both the first-pass and second-pass to prevent over-fitting.
+On average, this was done for XX scans per person.

 The registered templates were then compared against the initial scans to ensure they accurately represented the captured scan data.
 Comparisons were done by finding corresponding points between the scan data and the registered template, and calculating the root-mean-squared error (RMSE) between the corresponding points.

-The template identifies certain vertices as anatomical landmarks.
-These landmark vertices were conserved through the registration process; they can therefore be used to identify the anatomical landmarks on the registered scans.
+The original template identified certain vertices as anatomical landmarks.
+These landmark vertices were conserved through the registration process on our subjects; they can therefore be used to identify the anatomical landmarks on the registered scans.
 The lateral malleolus, medial malleolus, lateral metatarsal, medial metatarsal, and 2nd phalange landmarks were taken from the template, while new landmark vertices for the lateral shank and medial shank were manually picked on the template.